 Earnings Yield Calculator

-Calculate a stock's earnings yield — the percentage of earnings relative to its price — to compare equity returns against bond yields.
-Used by value investors to gauge attractiveness.
+Calculate a stock's earnings yield — the inverse of P/E — as the percentage of earnings per share relative to current share price.
+Use it to compare equity returns directly against bond yields and CD rates for asset allocation decisions.

 About this calculator